-As the name implies, TDS, or Tax Deducted at Source, refers to tax collected by the Indian government at the point of source of income.
+As the name implies, TDS, or Tax Deducted at Source, refers to tax collected by the Indian government at the point of the source of the income.
 As per Section 195 of the Indian Income Tax Act, rental income for NRIs is also subject to TDS.
-Tenants of NRI landlords are required to pay the rent after the deduction of TDS on the rental amount at the rate of 31.2% (30% tax plus 4% cess).
+And like all TDS, the person transferring the money, in this case the tenants of NRI landlords, are required to pay the rent to the landlord after the deduction of TDS.
+They are supposed to deduct TDS at the rate of 31.2% (30% tax plus 4% cess) of the rent.
 This TDS amount is deposited by the tenant directly with the Indian Income Tax Department.

-Let’s understand this with the help of an illustration.
-You are a UAE-based NRI owning a residential property in Mumbai.
-Let us assume you have let out the property on a monthly rent of INR 1,00,000/- to Mr. Vikas.
-As per Indian tax law, Mr Vikas needs to deduct 31.2% TDS (i.e. INR 31,200/-) and deposit the same with the IT Department.
+Let’s understand this with the help of an example.
+You are a UAE-based NRI who owns a residential property in Mumbai.
+Let us assume you have let out the property on monthly rent of INR 1,00,000/- to Mr. Vikas.
+As per Indian tax law, Vikas needs to deduct 31.2% TDS (i.e. INR 31,200/-) and deposit the same with the IT Department.
 The remaining sum of INR 68,800/- will be transferable to your account on a monthly basis.

-Process to deduct TDS on rent paid to NRI
+Step-by-step process to deduct TDS on rent paid to NRI landlords

-Here is the simple process to follow to deduct TDS on rent paid to NRI landlords, which you can share with your tenants:
+Here is the simple process to follow when deducting TDS on rent paid to NRI landlords, which you can share with your tenants:

 • Tenants living on NRI landlords' property must apply for a tax account number (TAN) using Form 49B through the NSDL website.

-• Once the TAN is issued, tenants are required to deduct 31.2% TDS from the rent before making a payment to the NRI landlord.
+• Once the TAN is issued, tenants are required to deduct 31.2% TDS from the rent every month before making a payment to the NRI landlord.

 • Tenants can deposit the TDS online by visiting the Income Tax portal and navigating to “e-Pay Tax” after logging in with their credentials.

-• Tenants also must upload Form 15CA to the Income Tax e-portal each time they make rent payments to the NRI property owner.
-If the total annual rent exceeds INR 5,00,000, they need to obtain Form 15CB from Chartered Accountant before uploading Form 15CA.
+• If the tenant is paying to a foreign bank account (doing an outward remittance), then they should upload Form 15CA to the Income Tax e-portal each time they make rent payments to the NRI property owner.
+If the total annual rent exceeds INR 5,00,000, they must obtain Form 15CB from Chartered Accountant before uploading Form 15CA.

 TDS deducted from the rent paid to NRIs must be deposited with the government by the 7th of the following calendar month.
 Non-compliance will attract interest, penalties, and legal actions under Section 276B of the Income Tax Act.
 This includes:

-• Tenant will be liable to bear 1% per month interest if the TDS is not submitted on time to the government.
+• Tenant will be liable to bear 1.5% per month interest (from the time of deduction till the time of payment) if the TDS is not submitted on time to the government.
+If TDS is deducted but not paid, a penalty equal to the TDS amount may be levied.

 • Non-payment may also attract prosecution u/s 276B of the IT Act, which may lead to imprisonment between 3 months to 7 years.